Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

     }
 ```

-### Klaw deployment model in high availability (HA) mode
+### Klaw deployment model in High Availability (HA) mode

-In the high availability mode, Nginx routes the requests to Klaw
+In the High Availability mode, Nginx routes the requests to Klaw
 instances which are connected to a common data store such as Postgres.
-Each Klaw instance comprises both the Governance and Klaw Cluster API
+Each Klaw instance comprises both the governance and Klaw Cluster API
 applications.
 You may choose to deploy these applications on separate
 machines for increased robustness.
 Below is the deployment model of Klaw
 in HA mode.